ocmod-space/ocmod-session-debloater/module/README.md

 Session lifetime is defined in file `php.ini` by parameter `session.gc_maxlifetime` in seconds (1440 by default).

 > **Warning**
-> DON'T INSTALL THE EXTENSION IF YOU CAN'T RESTORE THE DB AND FILES IN CASE OF ERRORS!
+> DON'T INSTALL THE EXTENSION IFYOU CAN'T OR YOU DON'T KNOW HOW TO RESTORE THE DB AND FILES IN CASE OF ERRORS!
 > YOU ARE FULLY RESPONSIBLE FOR ANY DAMAGE TO YOUR STORE FILES OR LOSS OF DATA, SO START ALL THE CHANGES BY BACKING UP THE DB AND FILES!

 ## Features